SilavongSone/SilavongSone/README.md

 ---

 ## 🧩 About Me
-Frontend Developer with experience in developing and designing web applications using HTML, CSS, and JavaScript.
-Experienced in building dynamic and responsive web applications using modern frameworks and tools such as React.js, Next.js, and Vue.js.
-Familiar with backend technologies including Node.js, Express.js, and Prisma.
-Passionate about continuous learning, teamwork, and problem-solving.
+Junior Frontend Developer with hands-on experience in React.js, Next.js, and modern web technologies.
+Passionate about creating responsive, user-friendly applications with clean code.
+Experienced in collaborating with teams and eager to contribute to innovative web projects.

 ---